marekandreas/elpa/INSTALL.md

 to your configure call.

-You have to specify which compilers shouldbe used like,
+You have to specify which compilers should be used with e.g.,

 configure FC=gfortran --with-mpi=0

-DO NOT specify a MPI compiler here.
+DO NOT specify a MPI compiler here!

 Note, that the the installed *ELPA* library files will be suffixed with "_onenode", in order to descriminate this build from possible ones with MPI.